WangHelin1997/LibriLightMix-WHAMR/README.md

 6. mix_single_anechoic: for speech enhancement, contains mixture of s1_anechoic and noise

 7. mix_clean_anechoic: clean speech separation for two speakers, contains mixture of s1_anechoic and s2_anechoic.
-The relative levels between speakers should match the original wsj0-2mix dataset, but the overall level of the mix will be different.
+The relative levels between speakers should match the original libri-light dataset, but the overall level of the mix will be different.

 8. mix_both_anechoic: contains mixtures of s1_anechoic, s2_anechoic, and noise

 9. mix_single_reverb: for speech enhancement, contains mixture of s1_reverb and noise

 10. mix_clean_reverb: clean speech separation for two reverberant speakers, contains a mixture of s1_reverb and s2_reverb.
-The relative levels between speakers should match the original wsj0-2mix dataset, but the overall level of the mix will be different.
+The relative levels between speakers should match the original libri-light dataset, but the overall level of the mix will be different.

 11. mix_both_reverb: contains mixtures of s1_reverb, s2_reverb, and noise